Bob Caruthers: Brooklyn

 Caruthers posted a record of 29–15 in 1888, though his batting average dropped to .230; in 1889 he again led the league in wins (40), shutouts (7) and winning percentage (.784) as the team captured its first title, but rarely played in the field when not pitching.
+1888 marked the fourth year that Caruthers hit more home runs than he allowed while pitching.
 Brooklyn changed leagues following the 1889 season, joining the National League.
 Caruthers' 175 wins during six Association seasons would stand as the second-best total in the league's ten-year existence, behind Tony Mullane's 203 wins in seven seasons; Caruthers' league ERA of 2.62 was the best of any pitcher with at least 2,000 innings, and put him behind only Ed Morris and Will White among those with 1,500 innings.

 In 1890, Caruthers posted a record of 23–11 as Brooklyn won the NL title in their first season in the league; he also saw considerable playing time in left field and batted .265.
 In 1891 his record slipped to 18–14, and he played only occasionally in right field though he hit .281.